Seawise Giant

-The TT Seawise Giant—earlier Oppama; later Happy Giant, Jahre Viking, Knock Nevis, and Mont—was a ULCC supertanker that was the longest self-propelled ship in history, built in 1974–1979 by Sumitomo Heavy Industries in Yokosuka, Kanagawa, Japan.
-She possessed the greatest deadweight tonnage ever recorded.
-Fully laden, her displacement was 657,019 tonnes.
+TT Seawise Giant—earlier Oppama; later Happy Giant, Jahre Viking, Knock Nevis, and Mont—was a ULCC supertanker and one of the longest self-propelled ships in history, with only the Prelude FLNG surpassing it.
+It was built in 1974–1979 by Sumitomo Heavy Industries in Yokosuka, Kanagawa, Japan.
+The ship possessed the greatest deadweight tonnage ever recorded.
+Fully laden, its displacement was 657,019 tonnes.